 - Open up Google Sheets and click Add-ons > API Connector > Create New API Request.

 - In the Create Request interface, enter the Request URL we just created

-- Click Run and a moment later you’ll see item stats printed into your sheet.
+- Name your request and click Run.
+A moment later you’ll see item stats printed into your sheet.